Alico Arena

 Alico Arena is a 131000 sqft multipurpose arena located on the campus of Florida Gulf Coast University.
 It is the home of the FGCU Eagles volleyball and men's and women's basketball teams.
 It holds 4,633 people in basketball configuration.
-It also features four practice courts, six suites, twelve locker rooms, and the offices of the Athletics Department.
+It also features four practice courts, six suites, twelve locker rooms, and the Athletics Department's offices.

-The name of the arena comes from Alico, Inc., a Florida agribusiness with ties to the university.
-The arena also serves as a hurricane shelter, most recently used when Hurricane Ian hit the Fort Myers area in September 2022.
+The arena is named after Alico, Inc., a Florida agribusiness with ties to the university.
+The arena also serves as a hurricane shelter, which was used when Hurricane Ian hit the Fort Myers area in September 2022.